Lakhota Lake

-Lakhota Lake is a man made lake situated in center of Jamnagar, Gujarat, India.
-Lakhota Lake is popularly known as Lakhota Talav or Ranmal Lake.
+Lakhota Lake is a man-made lake situated in centre of Jamnagar in the Indian state of Gujarat.
+The lake is popularly known as Lakhota Talav or Ranmal Lake.
 Lakhota Fort is located on a small island in the lake.
 The lake is located 5 km from Jamnagar Railway Station.
 It is one of the largest water bodies in Jamnagar city and also among the prime places to visit in Jamnagar.

 History

 In the 18th century Lakhota Fort and Lakhota Lake were both built by King Jam Ranmal.
 The lake is known for being a recreational hub and a tourist spot.
-It is home to many rare species, including 75 different kinds of birds found in the lake.
+It is home to many rare species, including 75 different kinds of birds.